lorin/tla-prophecy/README.md

 ## Concurrent queue from Herlihy & Wing paper

-The Herlihy & Wing paper provides an example implementation of a concurrent queue that is linearizable.
+The Herlihy & Wing paper provides an example implementation of a concurrent queue that is linearizable, and yet, does not admit a refinement mapping to a sequential queue.

-Here is the algorithm, from Section 4.2, page 475, using the pseudocode syntax from the original paper:
+Here's the algorithm from Section 4.2 (p475), using the pseudocode syntax from the original paper:

 ```